benibela/xidel/readme.txt

 CSS 3 Selectors are fully supported, except some pseudoclasses like :hover and ::before that do not make sense in a gui less, reading-only application.
-(It is however not much tested, since I have only used XPath. edit: e.g. there is a bug in Xidel 0.5 that you can not use a selector like "a,b", only "a, b" with an additional space.
-This is fixed in the source)
+(It is however not much tested, since I personally only use XPath)

 The easiest way to use CSS selectors with the command line is to write it like --extract "css('selector')" (the "-quotes are necessary to escape the '-quotes.)